m1010j/conway/README.md

     a. **Passes the tests**

-    * Includes 30 unit and integration tests to ensure reliability.
+    * Includes thirty RSpec unit and integration tests.

     b. **Reveals intention**